 Like all vaccines, scientists are analyzing COVID-19 vaccines carefully for side effects today and will continue to examine them for several years.

 Vaccine manufacturers; the national authorities; state, local, and territorial authorities; and other partners are working to ensure safe and effective vaccines are coming to you as fast as possible.
 Each state then makes its plan for who will be vaccinated and how people can find a vaccine once it’s available to them.

-After delivery, vaccine doses should then be given (administered) to the men and women who need them.
+After vaccine bottles are delivered to the States, vaccine doses should then be given (administered) to the men and women who need them.
 The vaccine administration procedure requires strong collaboration and partnership among all the people working together in the national, jurisdictional, and local levels to ensure individuals have access to and receive all recommended doses of vaccine.

 Health departments work with individuals in their authorities to safely schedule appointments according to each jurisdiction’s vaccination program.
 Health departments also work with providers and practices to be sure they’re prepared to administer vaccines safely and economically.
 Retail pharmacies, long-term care centers, and national vaccination provider sites work with their employees and customers to schedule vaccination appointments and administer dosages.

 V-safe is a smartphone-based tool that utilizes web surveys and text messaging to provide personalized health check-ins once you are given a COVID-19 vaccine.
 Through v-safe, you can quickly tell CDC should you have any side effects after getting a COVID-19 vaccine.
 Based upon your answers to the net surveys, someone from CDC may call to check on you and get more details.
 V-safe will even remind you to get your next COVID-19 vaccine dose if you want one.